-6. What areas that the applicant should pay attention to when proposing an event intended to become an annual or regular occurrence?
+7. What areas that the applicant should pay attention to when proposing an event intended to become an annual or regular occurrence?

 For a proposal which relates to an event that is intended to become an annual or regular event, the applicant has to demonstrate that the grant applied will be used for a specified period.
-As mentioned in Section B - 3(C) of the application form, the applicant is required to (i) provide information which indicate the parts where significant and substantial changes and/or of the ADMGS during the one-year grant period.
-For information, according to the Application Guide of the 8th round ADMGS (2023-24), applicants have to secure a floor amount of \$200,000 Hong Kong Dollars sponsorships and/or donations for the grant to be disbursed on a 1:1.5 matching ratio and there will be an upper limit of \$4 million Hong Kong Dollars for the aggregate amount of the grant.

-1 The Art Development Matching Grants Scheme (ADMGS) is a Government initiative introduced in 2016 to promote a culture of donation.
-Graduated Springboard Grantees will be eligible for the ADMGS if they succeed in soliciting the pledged amount of sponsorships and/or donations as specified in the prevailing Application Guide enhancements have been made to the proposal, including but not limited to details of its long-term plan in relation to the proposal; and (ii) acknowledge that it understands that the grant, if approved, may not be provided to fund future editions of the event.
+As mentioned in Section B - 3(D) of the application form, the applicant is required to (i) provide information which indicate the parts where enhancements and/or significant and/or new initiatives have been added to the proposal, including but not limited to details of its sustainable development and long-term plan in relation to the proposal; and (ii) acknowledge that it understands that the grant, if approved, may not be provided to fund future editions of the event.

-7. Will applications be allowed to carry a component of cultural exchange?
+8. Will applications be allowed to carry a component of cultural exchange, including outbound tours?

 The ACDFS will consider proposals with cultural exchange components, for example, inviting Mainland and/or overseas artists to be resident artists of an organisation, or engaging in outbound arts and cultural exchange that take local artists to the regional and international stage.
 Nevertheless, applicants have to explain how such components can strengthen Hong Kong's cultural software and enhance the capacity of the local arts sector.
-Proponents of proposals solely aimed at conducting outbound exchange activities with the Mainland and/or abroad should consider applying for funding from the Hong Kong Arts Development Council's Cultural Exchange Grant which is dedicated to promoting cultural exchange.
+Proponents of proposals solely aimed at conducting outbound exchange activities with the

+Mainland and/or abroad should consider applying for funding from the Hong Kong Arts Development Council's Cultural Exchange Grant which is dedicated to promoting cultural exchange.

-8. Will projects promoting literary arts be accepted for application?
+9. Will projects promoting literary arts be accepted for application?
 Are there any application categories not being accepted?